Touring Europe in the Spirit of Christmas

 While Marienplatz embodies the allure of tradition, locals often seek the more laid-back ambiance of the Christmas Village in the Residenz courtyard, offering a serene escape within the historic surroundings of the royal palace.
 Additionally, the Tollwood Winter Festival at Theresienwiese provides a unique multicultural experience, blending Christmas traditions with international flair.
 As the enticing aroma of mulled wine and roasted chestnuts fills the air, Munich’s festive markets promise a delightful sensory journey through the holiday season.

 For a luxurious European stay that perfectly complements your festive experience, consider NH Collection Munich Bavaria.
 Nestled in the heart of the city, this elegant hotel provides a seamless blend of comfort and sophistication.
 With its proximity to Munich’s enchanting Christmas markets, including the iconic Marienplatz, NH Collection Munich Bavaria offers a delightful retreat for those seeking to immerse themselves in the spirited charm of Munich during the Christmas season.
+Another beautiful (and new!) hotel to stay at is the Rosewood Munich, just steps away from Marienplatz.

 Prague